QiangAIResearcher/qiangairesearcher.github.io/_pages/about.md

 I'm a Principal Investigator under the Hundred Talents Program at Zhejiang University.

 Before joining Zhejiang University, I was a postdoctoral research fellow in machine learning working with [Prof. Emine Yilmaz](https://sites.google.com/site/researchyilmaz/), affiliated with the [Centre for Artificial Intelligence](https://www.ucl.ac.uk/ai-centre/) in [University College London (UCL)](https://www.ucl.ac.uk/).
 I studied for the Ph.D. in UCL as well.
-Prior to that, I obtained M.Sc. from Chinese Academy of Sciences and B.Sc. from Shandong Univeristy.
+Prior to that, I obtained M.Sc. from Chinese Academy of Sciences and B.Sc. from Shandong University.

 I have wide connections with academic and industrial collaborators.
 I received grants from Google, Nvidia and Microsoft Research, and had internships in Amazon and Facebook AI Research.
 I have been closely collaborating with the [Institute for Medical Engineering & Science](https://imes.mit.edu/) in MIT and [Mila](https://mila.quebec/en/) in Montreal.